Perturbative gadgets for gate-based quantum computing: Non-recursive constructions without subspace restrictions

-By providing a more general recipe for constructing perturbative gadgets with similar performance guarantees and suggesting plausible heuristics, we further hope to start a discussion about how the trade-offs of perturbative gadgets could still be used for practical problems.
+By providing a more general recipe for constructing perturbative gadgets with similar performance guarantees and suggesting plausible heuristics, we hope to start a discussion about how the trade-offs of perturbative gadgets could still be used for practical problems.

 We begin by introducing the main ideas and a historical overview of perturbative gadgets in Section~\ref{sec:gadget-overview}, before focusing on a specific $k$-to-three-local gadget and discussing guarantees on its performance in Section~\ref{sec:new-gadget}.
 We then generalize the gadget construction to provide a recipe for creating custom perturbative gadgets in Section~\ref{sec:recipe} and discuss the nuances of applying such gadgets in gate-based quantum computing in Section~\ref{sec:practical-applications}, before concluding with some remarks and open questions in Section~\ref{sec:outlook}.